jaroslavmerta/flexbox-editor/README.md

 - adds comments to functions that have no comments (character: lazy programmer)
 - removes functions that will no be used anymore
 - adds basic desription of main parts of code
+- make better adresary tree like better names of files and sorting because when I started it was good and it made perfect sense, but things changed from then, but names not.

 # desription
 - programming language: typescript